com-pas/contributing/docs/HOME.md

 ## Community refinements

-Every monday there is a CoMPAS Community Refinement at 10AM CET.
+Every Monday there is a CoMPAS Community Refinement at 10AM CET.
 The event is available at the CoMPAS mailing list [calendar](https://lists.lfenergy.org/g/CoMPAS/calendar) and can be subscribed to.

 ### Prepared topics

-Every friday before the refinement meeting on Monday, all topics are published on the #compas channel on our [LFEnergy Slack](https://lfenergy.slack.com/).
+Every Friday before the refinement meeting on Monday, all topics are published on the #compas channel on our [LFEnergy Slack](https://lfenergy.slack.com/).

 ### Add your own topics

 Everybody can suggest topics for the refinement.
 To do this, join the [LFEnergy Slack](https://lfenergy.slack.com/) if not already, and put your topics in the #compas channel.
-You can just do this by writing a message like "I want to add something to the refinement this monday, namely..." or add a comment to the already prepared topics if available (see [Prepared topics](#prepared-topics)).
+You can just do this by writing a message like "I want to add something to the refinement this Monday, namely..." or add a comment to the already prepared topics if available (see [Prepared topics](#prepared-topics)).

 ### Reporting Bugs and Suggesting Enhancements